Border guard: Hong Kong

 Hong Kong Police Force officers patrol the border with mainland China, but they are not border guards at entry points.
 Prior to 1995, this role was performed by British Army units stationed in Hong Kong.

 Various police checkpoint booths (boundary crossing) are found along roads and are in the outside Closed Areas.
 Staffed by uniformed Hong Kong Police officers, vehicle occupants must present papers and/or permits in order to proceed to the border.
 These officers act as informal border guards, which do not exist in Hong Kong as there is no international boundary with mainland China.

 All three border agencies are responsibilities of the Security Bureau.

 Hungary

-In Hungary border control belongs to police since 2007.
+In Hungary, border control has belonged to the Hungarian Police (Rendőrség) since 2007.
 There is no different organization for this role.
 Policemen serving on the border have the very same uniform as those inside the country.
-Previously the Frontier Guard or Border Guard was a separate agency, the Border Guard.
+Previously the Frontier Guard or Border Guard was a separate agency.

 Kyrgyzstan

-The Frontier Forces are responsible for the border security of Kyrgyzstan.
-The Frontier Forces are commanded by the interior ministry, but are officially part of the military of Kyrgyzstan.
-They had many disagreements of the Frontier Service of Uzbekistan and had a military drill with China in August 2013.
+The Border Guard Service of the State Committee for National Security of the Kyrgyz Republic are responsible for the border security of Kyrgyzstan.
+The Border Guard Service is commanded by the Ministry of Internal Affairs, but are officially part of the Armed Forces of the Kyrgyz Republic.
+They had many disagreements with the Border Troops of the State Security Service of Uzbekistan and had a military drill with China in August 2013.